Southern Railway 4501: 1970s

-Throughout the summer of 1973, at the request of Trains magazine editor David P. Morgan and officials from the Chicago and North Western (C&NW), No. 4501 operated outside of Southern Railway property to haul a series of excursion trips in the Midwestern United States on trackage owned by the C&NW, the Milwaukee Road (MILW), the Illinois Central (IC), the Rock Island (RI), and the Norfolk and Western (N&W).
+Throughout the summer of 1973, at the request of Trains magazine editor David P. Morgan and officials from the Chicago and North Western (C&NW), No. 4501 visited the upper Midwestern United States to haul a series of excursions on trackage owned by the C&NW, the Milwaukee Road (MILW), the IC, the Rock Island (RI), and the N&W's former Nickel Plate Road (NKP) and Wabash (WAB).
 Arrangements were also made for No. 4501 to lead that year's Schlitz Circus World Museum (CWM) train on June 29, on the CN&W main line between Baraboo and Madison, Wisconsin, and on the MILW main line to Milwaukee.
 (Note: This was the final time a steam locomotive pulled the CWM's train before the annual Circus event was halted for a twelve-year hiatus.)
 The SOU allowed the CWM to use the locomotive free of charge.
-From July 4 to July 9, No. 4501 hauled a long-distance excursion, called The Independence Limited, from Chicago to Washington, D.C.
-During that journey, No. 4501 traveled over N&W and Western Maryland (WM) trackage.
+From July 4 to 9, No. 4501 hauled the NRHS' Roanoke Chapter's first annual Independence Limited excursion from Chicago to Washington, D.C., and during that journey, it traveled over N&W and Western Maryland (WM) trackage.
+In late August that year, Nos.
+4501 and 722 traveled to New Orleans, Louisiana, where both locomotives haul an NRHS sponsored round-trip excursion between there and Pascagoula, Mississippi via L&N trackage on September 2.
+This was made hours before Hurricane Delia occurred.
+(Note: No. 722 also hauled two round-trip excursions between New Orleans and Slidell, Louisiana on September 3.)